From Waingapu to the

 All these villages are located in the fertile delta of the river.
 Villages, which are always mentioned in guidebooks, are Umbara, Pau and Tambahak.
 Pau is certainly the highlight, but there are numerous other villages, which are also very interesting.
 The route to all these villages begins at the Waingapu road, just before the bridge over the Melolo River, and leads directly past or into the villages.
 You do not need an Ojek - within several hours walking you will have passed a good part of the river delta.

 In all the villages you can see stone sculptures.
-Women produce woven goods, rare Ikat.
+Women produce woven goods, less often Ikat.
 The patterns vary from village to village.
 In Melolo near the Phone mast is a gallery where the weavers' cooperative offers their goods at fair prices.

 When you follow the road towards Baing, you will come to Rindi (Rende) and Praiyawang 7 km south of Melolo.
 There you see huge stone graves and the houses are bigger than in other places in Sumba.
 Here you can also see house walls made of buffalo skin.
 Ikat and woven goods are produced - not only for tourists.
 The village is situated above a beautiful green valley of the Pinduwahu (Watumbelar) river.